Can you grow carrots indoor?

 Carrots are an excellent source of beta-carotene.
 Beta-carotene is essential for skin health, eyesight, and growth.
 They are an excellent source of vitamin C, fiber, and potassium.

-Carrots can be frozen too, and it is easy to do.
+Carrots can also be freeze for later, and it is easy to do.
 After you thawed your frozen carrots, you can pretty much do anything you can with them.

 Meaning that after they are thawed, they can easily be cooked, steamed, or even microwaved.
 So keep that in mind when you are growing your carrots.